Table of Contents

 In all patients, initial stabilization must be done:

-- Correction of hypovolemia and fluid resuscitation should be done.
+- Correct hypovolemia and fluid resuscitation should be done

 - Administer oxygen

-- Correction of metabolic alterations, constipation, infections, and bleedings
+- Correction of metabolic alterations, constipation, infections, and bleeding

 - Refrain prescription of drugs causing depression of CNS (benzodiazepines)